 Traditional players in the video analytics market include Cisco, Avigilon, Axis Communications, Aventura Systems, Genetec, IBM, IntelliVision, Bosch Security, Huawei, and more.
 The video analytics market is segmented as services and software.
 Most companies specialize in creating video analytics products that can be consumed (services) or software necessary for products to be successful (software).

 The largest applications in the video analytics market involve security: incident detection, intrusion management, people counting, traffic monitoring, Automatic Number Plate Recognition (ANPR), facial recognition, AR, ego-motion estimation.
-In addition, video analytics has been useful for industries such as security, retail, healthcare and hospitality, and more.
+In addition, video analytics has been useful for industries such as manufacturing, security, retail, healthcare and hospitality, and more.

 Recently, novel computer vision platforms have been introduced, allowing businesses to deliver customized video analytics applications.
 Video analytics solutions built with low-code development platforms help businesses to adopt custom video analytics solutions while offering the functionality, speed, simplicity, and flexibility of ready-made software solutions.